 This error is generally caused by an Incorrect detection rule specified during the creation of the Win32 application deployment from Intune.
-As you’re aware, the detection rule’s purpose is to identify the presence of the application.
-If the detection rule isn’t configured accurately, it may fail to detect the application, despite it being installed correctly.
+As you’re aware, the purpose of the detection rule is to identify the application’s presence.
+If the detection rule isn’t configured accurately, it may fail to detect the application despite it being installed correctly.

 Despite successful deployment via Intune, you may encounter error code 0x87D1041C in the Intune admin center.
-As an example, I deployed an app called ‘Notepad++’ which was deployed successfully, but I observed this error when checking its deployment status on Intune.
+For example, I deployed an app called Notepad++, which was deployed successfully, but I observed this error when checking its deployment status on Intune.

 How to Fix Error code 0x87D1041C